cmajor-lang/docs/docs/PatchFormat/main.md

 # The Cmajor Patch Format

-Cmajor patches are a format for bundling together code and other resources, so that they can be loaded into DAWs and other hosts as an intrument or effect plugin.
+Cmajor patches are a format for bundling together code and other resources, so that they can be loaded into audio hosts such as DAWs, to provide instruments or effect plugin functionality.

 ------------------------------------------------------------------------------

 A Cmajor "patch" is essentially a bundle of files, including: